Gheorghe Cantacuzino-Grănicerul: Civil career

-Gheorghe Cantacuzino was appointed administrator of civil hospitals and was elected deputy of Vâlcea from the People's Party led by Alexandru Averescu in 1920 and, later, was deputy of Tulcea for the Progressive Conservative Party for both 1922 and 1926.
+Gheorghe Cantacuzino was appointed administrator of civil hospitals and was elected deputy of Vâlcea County from the People's Party led by Alexandru Averescu in 1920 and, later, was deputy of Tulcea County for the Progressive Conservative Party for both 1922 and 1926.

-On December 10, 1934, Corneliu Zelea Codreanu appointed him president of the nationalist party Totul pentru Țară, the successor of the Iron Guard, after outlawing the latter, the de facto leader being Codreanu himself.
+On December 10, 1934, Corneliu Zelea Codreanu appointed him president of the nationalist party Totul pentru Țară, the successor of the Iron Guard, after the latter was outlawed, the de facto leader remaining Codreanu himself.

-Gheorghe Cantacuzino led the group of Legionnaires, in 1936 and went to fight in the Spanish Civil War on the Nationalist faction.
-After a short stay in Spain, he returned to Romania in the same year, leaving only the rest of the group on the front.
+In 1936, Gheorghe Cantacuzino led a group of Legionnaires who went to fight in the Spanish Civil War on the side of the Nationalist faction.
+After a short stay in Spain, he returned to Romania the same year, leaving only the rest of the group on the front.
+He died in Bucharest in 1937 and was buried in the city's Bellu Cemetery.

+Personal life

 Gheorghe Cantacuzino was married to Elena Kalinderu and was the owner of the building in Imprimeriei Street, no. 3 (later Gutenberg Street).
-In 1937 he ceded a portion of the land for the construction of the Totul pentru Țară party headquarters, a building built by the voluntary work of the legionaries and known as the "Green House".
+From 1937 onwards, the property served as the Totul pentru Țară party headquarters, in addition to the general Iron Guard headquarters in Bucureștii Noi known as Casa Verde ("the Green House").
+In 1940, a second building, built by Legionnaires through voluntary work, was opened on the property.